barseghyanartur/jsphinx/README.rst

 - `sphinx-rtd-theme demo`_
 - `faker-file documentation`_

 Impressed?
-Want to learn and understand how does that work?
+Want to know how it works?

 Under the hood
 ==============